murphyhjohn/sfr-dynamics/README.md

 -   `data` contains the raw an processed data used in this project.
 See additional documentation in that folder for more details.

--   `results` contains the figures and tables from the analysis that are included in the manuscript.
+-   `results` contains figures and tables included in the manuscript and old presentations and reports.

--   `products` contains the manuscript .qmd and pdf files along with the .csl and .bib files.
+-   `spatial-analysis` contains old files from the spatial analysis components.